ansys/scade-design-rules/doc/source/rules/project_structure/non_lib_projects.rst

 .. start_description

-This rule checks if all non-top-level operators, types, and constants of Non-'Lib' projects are located in other packages nested within the root package
+This rule checks if all non-top-level operators, types, and constants of Non-'Lib' projects are located in other packages nested within the root package.

 .. end_description